- What is Business Aviation?

 The resources on this web site provide you with information to become an educated consumer and tools you can use to pre-screen charter operators and to obtain competitive quotes for charter flights.

-Newly updated in 2011, this NBAA publication provides an overview of the many considerations that arise when selecting an air charter operator for on-demand air travel needs.
+This NBAA publication provides an overview of the many considerations that arise when selecting an air charter operator for on-demand air travel needs.
 The valuable information for charter users provided in the guide includes: procedures for finding charter operators and charter brokers; information for locating contractors who audit charter companies for safety; a list of sample pre-screening questions consumers may use to vet charter operators; and an RFP template consumers can use to obtain and evaluate quotes for specific charter flights.
-This publication is available for free upon request via secure online order form.

 Disclaimer: This guide is intended to provide general information to assist consumers in understanding how to select air charter operators.
 The types of questions suggested in the guide reflect the initial inquiry that a user of this guide might consider.
 In order to make an informed judgment, you should ask for more specific information; those questions are beyond the goals of this guide.